22A31A4246/bankbot-chatbot/README.md

 ---

-Use the chatbot to perform actions like:

-“Check my balance”

-“Transfer 200 to savings account”

-“Show last transactions”

----

 👉 This README is professional and ready to add to your project.

 Do you want me to also include **screenshots (outputs) in the README** (like chatbot UI, dashboard, NLU output) so that it looks like a demo-ready documentation? ​:contentReference[oaicite:0]{index=0}​